system76/docs/_articles/open-firmware-systems.md

 ### System76 Open Firmware

-When we say Open Firmware we are using the following technologies:
+When we say Open Firmware, we're referring to open-source firmware that uses the following technologies:

 - coreboot
 - EDK2
 - System76 Firmware Apps

-Here is a [link](https://github.com/system76/firmware-open) to the source code for our Open Firmware.
+The source code for our Open Firmware can be found [here](https://github.com/system76/firmware-open).

 ### System76 Open EC

-When we say Open EC we are talking about the <b>E</b>mbedded <b>C</b>ontroller firmware on our system which handles components on the system (laptop):
+When we say Open EC, we're talking about the <b>E</b>mbedded <b>C</b>ontroller firmware, which handles components on the system such as:

 - Keyboard
 - Touchpad
-- Power Button.
+- Power Button

-Here is a [link](https://github.com/system76/ec) to the source code for our Open EC.
+The source code for our Open EC can be found [here](https://github.com/system76/ec).

+### Hardware utilizing Open Firmware/Open EC:

 | System | Open Firmware | Open EC |
 |:------:|:-------------:|:-------:|